Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

     - copy smx file to addons/sourcemod/plugins/
     - copy l4d_votekick.phrases.txt file to addons/sourcemod/translations/
     - copy data/ .txt files to addons/sourcemod/data/
+    - banfile: to enable, set sm_votekick_use_banfile = 1 in the cfg file.
+   	  * file data/votekick_ban.txt will be created with next map start/change, if it not already exists.
+	    There You can add a player's STEAM Id to exclude them from connection
+   	  * file data/votekick_ban_lastwrite.txt will be created with next map start/change, if it not already exists.
-    - in order to use the banfile: set sm_votekick_use_banfile = 1 in cfg-file.
-On next map start the plugin creates data/votekick_ban.txt.
+    - banfile: to disable, set sm_votekick_use_banfile = 0 in the cfg file (effective with the next map change).
-	  * edit data/votekick_ban.txt to add Steam IDs to temporarily ban

 Credits:

     - D1maxa – for the initial plugin